rahulrajpl/netizenship/README.md

 ## Usage

-Once the tool is installed, run it by executing the command
+Once the tool is installed, run it by executing the command.

 ~~~
 $ netizenship